Six surprising ways sales tax affects retailers

-And what your product UPCs aren't telling you
+What your product UPCs aren't telling you about taxation rules

 Sales tax is often an afterthought for retailers who are laser-focused on increasing revenue.
 Yet sales tax compliance costs your business more than you realize, draining valuable resources and exposing your company to risk.

 Recent media reports have uncovered a harsh reality that some retailers are learning the hard way.
 Interpreting complex rules and rates commonly results in errors, no matter how diligently the tax team researches sales tax rates and assigns them to products.
 And the exposure may be more than meets the eye – this compliance responsibility affects top management priorities.

 By using an error-prone manual system, retailers expose themselves to sudden and unplanned expenses such as fines, penalties, and audits.
 POS audits are on the rise, and the associated fines and penalties can decimate margins.

 Priority #2: Keeping staff focused on top-line activities

 Determining product taxability can monopolize hours of back-office time better spent on increasing operational efficiency and increasing sales.

 Ever come across a customer who is disgruntled because they’ve been over-charged?
 Sales tax rate mistakes are a common cause of errors at checkout.
 If enough customers get angry, retailers risk everything from damaged reputations to class action lawsuits.

 Product taxability is complex.
 For retailers managing thousands of products in multiple taxing jurisdictions, the job of tracking rules and rate changes can lead to errors and increased audit exposure.
 We compiled a list of six common product taxability errors and how they impact business in a retail environment: